laxeye/zga/README.md

 It's a great pleasure to know, that your software is useful.
 Please cite ZGA:

-Korzhenkov A. (2021).
-ZGA: prokaryotic genome assembly and annotation pipeline.
-URL: https://github.com/laxeye/zga/
+Korzhenkov A. 2021.
+ZGA: a flexible pipeline for read processing, de novo assembly and annotation of prokaryotic genomes. bioRxiv https://doi.org/10.1101/2021.04.27.441618v1

 And of course tools it's using: